 According to the American Cancer Society, vaginal cancer is a rare form of cancer.
 While it can affect women of any age, it is most common in those over 60.
 The vagina begins at the cervix (the lower part of the uterus) and opens at the vulva (the external female genitals).
-Vaginal cancer develops when malignant (cancer) cells grow in the vaginal canal.
-The cancer cells continue to grow and multiply, and the abnormal cells form a mass (vaginal tumor).
-Cancer cells can enter nearby tissues and spread to other body parts or metastasize.
+It develops when malignant (cancer) cells grow in the vaginal canal.
+The cancerous cells continue to grow and multiply, and the abnormal cells form a mass (vaginal tumor).
+If not treated on time, cancerous cells can enter nearby tissues and spread to other body parts or metastasize.

 About 85% of malignancies that affect the vaginal area have mostly spread from other regions of the body, with the cervix or uterus accounting for half of them.

 Following are the different types of vaginal cancer:

 Squamous cell carcinomas account for about 9 out of 10 cases of vaginal cancer.
 These malignancies begin in the squamous cells that make up the epithelial lining of the vagina.
 They're most abundant near the cervix in the top section of the vagina.

 Adenocarcinomas are cancers that arise in gland cells.
 They account for about one out of every ten instances of this rare form of cancer.
 Women above the age of 50 are more likely to develop adenocarcinoma.
 Young women who were exposed to the drug- diethylstilbestrol (DES) in utero (when in their mother's womb) are more likely to get diagnosed with clear cell adenocarcinoma.

 Melanomas begin in pigment-producing cells.
 These tumors are most commonly discovered on sun-exposed skin but can also develop in the vaginal area or other internal organs.
 Melanoma accounts for less than 3 out of every 100 instances of vaginal cancer.
 It usually affects the lower or outer wall of vagina.